mbradle/docker_single_zone/README.md

 # docker_single_zone
 This is the Webnucleo single-zone reaction network docker image repository.
+You first need to have installed [docker](https://runnable.com/docker/getting-started/) and be able to run it.
+You can verify that docker is properly installed, for example, by running the Hello, World image in an appropriate shell.
+To do so, type:

+**docker run hello-world**

+With docker correctly installed, you can build and run the single-zone network image.

 # Steps to build and run the default docker image.